Rayoj/MotunrayoJoseph_QMAA_Vega_Test/README.md

 python add_to_cart_remove.py
 ```

-3. End-to-End Test (Login, Add to Cart, Shipping, and Checkout)
+3. End-to-End Test (Login, Add to Cart, Shipping, and Checkout):

 This script automates the end-to-end process from logging in to the checkout page, entering shipping details, and confirming the order.

 **How to run:**